Sajetha13/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

 # Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-

+## DATE : 16.02.2024
+## NAME : S.Sajetha
+## ROLLNUMBER : 212223100049

-### Aim :
+## Aim :
 To understand linear and joint interpolation of industrial manipulator and develop a program for the same

-### Equipment Required:
+## Equipment Required:
 Instrial manipulator , teach pendant and associated program platform

-### Theory
+## Theory
 The following interpolation schemes are available in most of the robot controllers.
 1. Joint interpolation
 2. Straight line interpolation
 3. Circular interpolation